My Toddler is Waking and Screaming at Night! What Should I Do?

 Too Sleepy At Bedtime

-Natalie, thanks for sending me this question.
-Usually when I see a child, particularly a toddler, who wakes up several times during the night but doesn’t have any trouble at bedtime, I find they are usually being put into bed too sleepy.
+Natalie, thanks for sending this question.
+Usually when a child wakes up several times during the night but doesn’t have any trouble at bedtime, they are usually being put into bed too sleepy.

 Check Naptime and Bedtime

 The other thing to check on is his naptime and bedtime.
-I want to make sure that he’s having a solid afternoon nap for his age, and that his bedtime is early enough.
+Make sure that he’s having a solid afternoon nap for his age, and that his bedtime is early enough.

 At 19 months he’s probably on one nap.
 It should be anywhere from an hour and a half to two and a half hours.
 Depending on the length of the nap, his bedtime might be anywhere from 7 to 8 pm.
 This time will, of course, depend on his nap.